 Reflexology to the Rescue

-Reflexology directly calms the central nervous system by stimulating the nerve pathways which are connected to the skin and then are connected through the spinal cord to the various internal organs.
+Reflexology directly calms the central nervous system by stimulating the nerve pathways which share innervation with various body parts.
 This mechanism of a neurological connection was found by Sir Henry Head and Sir Charles Sherrington, both of whom were Neurologists of the early 20th century and played a role in what modern Reflexology is today (How does reflexology work?, n.d.).
 What they found was that using gentle pressure on the reflex points of the hands and feet sends calming impulses to the CNS which in turn tells the body to reduce its level of stress.
 Further, receiving a Reflexology session is extremely calming and comforting which helps to stimulate the release of “happy hormones” or endorphins.
 This not only results in stress reduction, but also in the reduction of pain as well.
 On top of that, the release of endorphins promotes a sense of well-being which can have an impact on both your mental and emotional health.

 Additional Info & Benefits of Reflexology